khanshamshad32/TabbarDemo/README.md

 		}

-> Each tab class must implement UIView and TabbarViewDelegate
+> Each tab class must extend UIView and TabbarViewDelegate

 -
 -